SinanSalman/Academic4sight/readme.md

 ## Overview

-This Python script is designed to audit and plan student registrations by analyzing course completion and projecting future coursework requirements based on a set of predefined rules and configurations.
+This system is designed to audit and plan student registrations by analyzing course completion and projecting future coursework requirements based on a set of predefined rules and configurations.

-The script reads student data from an Excel file and course configurations from YAML files.
+The system reads student data from an Excel file and course configurations from YAML files.
 It then processes each student's academic record to determine their completed, failed, and remaining courses.
-Based on this information, the script generates a course plan and projections for each student.
+Based on this information, the program generates a course plan and projections for each student.

+The system also generates forecasts for students demands per course, allowing accurate planning of resources.

 ## Dependencies

-The script requires the following Python libraries:
+The program requires the following Python libraries:

 - `pandas`
 - `yaml`